Lauro De Bosis: Anti-fascism

+Death

 On 3 October 1931, with only seven-and-a-half hours flying time and a partially filled fuel tank, De Bosis took off from Marseille on a small Klemm L 25, heading for Corsica and then Italy.
 He reached Rome and circled for half an hour over the city centre, including Piazza Venezia – where Mussolini was sitting in council – dropping thousands of antifascist leaflets during the crowded evening hour.
 He was gone by the time the Italian Air Forces responded.
 The small wooden plane headed out to sea for Corsica never to be seen again.
 According to the pilots who had fuelled the plane, he was an inexperienced pilot and had told them that he intended to fly from Nice to Barcelona and back, so his plane had not been fully fuelled.
 A promising poet, at the time of his death he had been editing a volume of Italian poetry for the Oxford University Press.
 His papers are saved in Houghton Library, Harvard University.

 In 1938, actress Ruth Draper made an endowment to maintain a lecture series on Italian culture, history and society, named after De Bosis in Harvard University.
 In 1973 more funds were supplied by Fiat's Giovanni Agnelli Foundation.
 De Bosis Committee now grants postdoctoral fellowships, invites visiting professors and organizes Colloquia in Italian studies.

 Thornton Wilder dedicated his novel Ides of March (1948) to him.